This overview is a great place to start if you're new to Kumu. Take some time to read it through from end to end!

 Just click Add rule to cluster by any of the information inside your elements.

 Check out our full clustering guide to learn more.

-To add a contributor to a personal project, click the menu in the upper left, then select MEMBERS from the sidebar.
+To add a contributor to a project, click the menu icon in the upper left of your project, then select MEMBERS from the sidebar.

 In the Username box, type the Kumu username of the person you want to add (if they don't have a username, they can get one for free at https://kumu.io/join) and click Add contributor.